 - Implement: Take your analysis and start executing a plan to reduce your use.
 Does that mean some new appliance purchases?
 Replacing incandescent light bulbs?
-Scheduling your use to fall during off-peak hours or times of high solar production?
+Adding smart plugs to schedule and control devices remotely?
+Scheduling energy use to fall during off-peak hours or times of high solar production?

 - Set goals to go further: If you really commit to steps 1 & 2, you might just bask in the glory of your savings.
 You can take it one step further with goal setting.
 Did your home use 900 kWh last billing cycle?
 What would it take to stick to that number next month, or during the warm summer months?
 What would it take to bring that number down, even just by a little bit?
 Setting a goal for yourself and your family and talking about the ways you’re going to get there can be a fun activity that pushes you to go beyond the big things and continue bringing your energy use.
 Plus, you can track your progress towards that goal and watch your utility bill go down!

 In the Sense apps for iOS and Android, you can set goals for your energy use, ‘Always On’ load, and, if you have Sense Solar, your solar production.
 This is a powerful feature that isn’t just about monitoring your monthly energy use.
 Goals can give you a better grasp of your peak usage times and direct you to areas where your energy efficiency can be improved, benefiting your wallet and our environment.
 This feature can also help you manage tiered billing plans by alerting you when you’re tracking towards the next tier of energy charges.

 Access the Goals feature through the Trends screen in Sense app.
 You’ll see Goals at the top, above Trends and Power Meter.